CHI - CHS

 Data is based on round-trip flight searches on KAYAK over the past month.

-The cheapest return flight from Chicago to Charleston costs $274 on the route between Chicago O'Hare Intl Airport (ORD) and Charleston (CHS).
-Over the past month, this route was, on average, 24% cheaper than other Chicago-Charleston routes.
-It is also the most popular route.
+The absolute cheapest return flight from Chicago to Charleston costs $288 on the route between Chicago O'Hare Intl Airport (ORD) and Charleston (CHS).
+However, over the past month, flights between Chicago Midway Airport (MDW) and Charleston (CHS) were, on average, 2% cheaper than other Chicago-Charleston routes.
+The most popular route is between Chicago O'Hare Intl Airport (ORD) and Charleston (CHS).

 What’s the cheapest day of the week to fly from Chicago to Charleston?